 Do wildfire defense systems work during power outages?

-What can wildfire defense systems NOT protect against?
+What can wildfire defense systems not protect against?

 Request a Wildfire Risk Assessment